mbrandonw/mbrandonw.github.io/talks.md

 permalink: /talks/
 ---

-I’m available to speak at conferences and meetups, so please feel free to drop me an email mbw234@gmail.com.
+I’m available to speak at conferences and meet ups, so please feel free to drop me an email [mbw234@gmail.com](mailto:mbw234@gmail.com).

 <br>